 Waldo Butters, M.E., in The Dresden Files.
 He is, as Thomas insists on pointing out, kind of a coward, and when the baddies wind up targeting him in Dead Beat, spends most of the book hiding from them.
 However, this isthe Dresdenverse, so he eventually winds up saving Harry by attacking Cassius with his teeth.
 He also gets non-action awesome cred for helping with the Dinosaur Incident.

-Simon, in Mortal Instruments, is the only main character that is 100% a mundane and is depicted as totally normal and needs rescuing from a hotel crammed with vampires.
-However, this is ended when he kills a Greater Demon, and then is turned into a vampire in the second book.
+Simon, in City of Bones, is the only main character that is 100% a mundane and is depicted as totally normal and needs rescuing from a hotel crammed with vampires.
+However, this is ended when he kills a Greater Demon, and then is turned into a vampire in City of Ashes.

 Karal in the Mage Storms trilogy of the Heralds of Valdemar.
 He's a priest in training, is a certified Nice Guy, has no magical or psychic powers (except for one, which is completely passive), and has absolutely no interested in heroing.
 It doesn't stop him from playing a pivotal role in saving the world.